bin456789/reinstall/README.en.md

 #### Method 2: Specify the ISO link manually

-- If you don’t know the `--image-name`, you can enter any value.
+- If you don't know the `--image-name`, you can enter any value.
 After rebooting, connect via SSH and re-enter the correct value based on the error messages.

 ```bash
 bash reinstall.sh windows \